HeardLibrary/mapping-berlin/youtube.md

       ],
       [
       "<img src='https://upload.wikimedia.org/wikipedia/commons/thumb/b/bd/Kanzler21a.jpg/320px-Kanzler21a.jpg' />",
-      "This is a picture of the new chancellary.",
+      "This is a picture of the new chancellary."
       ]
     ]
   },